druid-io/pydruid/README.md

 #thetaSketches
-Theta sketches post-aggregators are built slightly differently to normal PAs, as they have different operators.
+Theta sketch Post aggregators are built slightly differently to normal Post Aggregators, as they have different operators.
-Note: you must have the ```druid-datasketches``` extension loaded to use these.
+Note: you must have the ```druid-datasketches``` extension loaded into your Druid cluster in order to use these.
+See the [Druid datasketches](http://druid.io/docs/latest/development/extensions-core/datasketches-aggregators.html) documentation for details.

 ```python
 from pydruid.client import *